Pranay-Uc-DXB/Project-4--Value_Investor-Forecasting/README.md

 ## Conclusion:

 My focus algorithm for this project was LSTM v/s Prophet.
-My analysis suggested that LSTM was a better predictor
+My analysis showed LSTM was a much better predictor